unosquare/swan/README.md

 - Console Standard Input Reader
 - Log message forwarder

-It is also very easy to use, it's thread-safe, and it does not rquire you to learn anything new.
-In fact it simplifies logging messages and diplaying `Console` messages by providing `string` extension methods.
+It is also very easy to use, it's thread-safe, and it does not require you to learn anything new.
+In fact, it simplifies logging messages and displaying `Console` messages by providing `string` extension methods.

 [Terminal Documentation](https://unosquare.github.io/swan/api/Unosquare.Swan.Terminal.html)

 #### Example 1: Writing to the Terminal

-This only writes messages out to the `TerminalWriters` if they are avialble.
+This only writes messages out to the `TerminalWriters` if they are available.
 In practice, we typically **DO NOT** use the `Write` and `WriteLine` methods but they are provided for convenience, extensibility and customization.
 Please note that these methods do not forward messages as logging events and therefore whatever is written via these methods will not show up in you logging subsystem.